AhsanAyub/ahsanayub.github.io/_pages/about.md

   - /about.html
 ---

 Hi, there 👋!
 My name is Ahsan (pronouns: he / him / his).
-I am a Ph.D.
-Candidate in the [Department of Computer Science](https://www.tntech.edu/engineering/programs/csc/index.php) at [Tennessee Tech University](https://www.tntech.edu/) with an emphasis on Cybersecurity and Data Science.
-I have been working at [Cybersecurity Education, Research & Outreach Center (CEROC)](https://www.tntech.edu/ceroc/) as a Graduate Research Assistant under the supervision of [Prof. Dr. Ambareen Siraj](https://www.linkedin.com/in/ambareensiraj/).
-I had been appointed at [AllianceBernstein](https://www.alliancebernstein.com), a global investment management firm, as a Security Engineer (Intern) from January, 2022 to December, 2022.

-At CEROC, I mainly contribute to the experimental research of static and dynamic ransomware analysis to develop multi-layered endpoint protection for prompt and robust detection on Windows environment by incorporating Machine Learning and Reverse Engineering techniques.
-I have published 6 peer-reviewed scholarly articles in ransomware, cryptography, adversarial ML, DGA, and network covert communication so far.
+I earned Ph.D. from the [Department of Computer Science](https://www.tntech.edu/engineering/programs/csc/index.php) at [Tennessee Tech University](https://www.tntech.edu/) with an emphasis on Cybersecurity and Data Science.
+Throughout my doctoral research, I contributed to the experimental research of static and dynamic ransomware analysis to develop multi-layered endpoint protection for prompt and robust detection on Windows environment by incorporating Machine Learning and Reverse Engineering techniques.
+I published 9 peer-reviewed scholarly articles in ransomware, cryptography, adversarial ML, DGA, and network covert communication so far.

-Aside from work, I enjoy participating in the competitive programming challenges and involving in outreach / (voluntary) leadership activities.
+Aside from research, I enjoy learning industry standards of (Secure) Software Development as well as state-of-the-art (academia and industry) practices of Data Science and Machine Learning, participating competitive programming challenges primarily under the category of Algorithm and Data Structure using C / C++, and involving in outreach / (voluntary) leadership activities.

 ---